How to Actually Read Rust’s Standard Library Documentation

 Emmett: They’re all equivalent!
 Let me explain:

-V1: |&opt| — Destructure the reference immediately. opt is Option<i32>.
+V1: |&opt|.
+We already talked about it.
+Destructure the reference immediately. opt is Option<i32>.

 V2: |opt|opt is &Option<i32>, but thanks to Deref coercion and the fact that Option<i32> is Copy, calling .filter() works seamlessly.
 Rust is smart enough to copy the value when needed.

-Actually, wait — let me be more precise.
+Actually, wait, let me be more precise.
 In V2, opt is &Option<i32>.
 When you call opt.filter(...), Rust sees that filter takes self (ownership), but you have a reference.
 Since Option<i32> is Copy, Rust automatically copies it.
 This is called auto-deref combined with implicit copying.

 V3: |opt| same as V2, but inside the inner closure: |n| where n is &i32, and you manually dereference with *n > 10.